miguel456/php-ip-address-logger/README.md

 # php-ip-address-logger
 Log IP addresses simply without the need to check server logs; Useful for seeing who accessed a page at what time.
 This is a low interaction honeypot and you may set up multiple directores with several installations.
 Communication between them is a planned feature (See [Releases](https://git.io/v6hjp "Releases") for a list of planned features + pre-releases) as well as URL reporting when multiple are installed.

-Quick note: Most of this project is PHP.
+~~Quick note: Most of this project is PHP.
 The only HTML content here is the fake error pages and their translated counterparts, that's why HTML percentage is bigger than PHP's.
-Don't listen to GitHub's math! :P
+Don't listen to GitHub's math!~~

 This ~~simple~~ script will log someone's IP address upon visiting a page, to your database. ~~Can be repurposed to log something else by changing a few variables.~~